juanravm/MicroSeqProfiler/README.md

 -   [QIIME2 software](https://docs.qiime2.org/): QIIME2 is a python based bioinformatic tool that compiles different metagenomic programs that lets you analyze raw 16S reads of your sample.
 It is really useful for starting your metagenomic analysis and the diversity metrics.

 -   [decontam package](https://github.com/benjjneb/decontam): *decontam* is an R package that performs a statistical OTU decontamination based on negative controls read counts.
+Bioconductor: (https://www.bioconductor.org/packages/release/bioc/html/lefser.html)

 -   [Lefser package](https://github.com/waldronlab/lefser): *Lefser* is an R package that performs taxonomic differential abundance analysis to identify differentially abundant microorganisms and infers on the effect of the abundance change in the group of samples.